owingit/led_firesync/README.md

 ### Description of key directories / files

-- **data/** — All experimental flash-timing data in CSV format.
-Each file is coded by the date and LED period as well as a unique index, of the form <MMDDYYYY_LEDPERIOD_INDEX>.csv
+- **data_paths/** — All experimental flash-timing data in CSV format.
+Each file is coded by the date and LED period as well as a unique index, of the form <MMDDYYYY_LEDPERIOD_INDEX>.csv.
+Within each file is a list of firefly time/state tuples and LED time/state tuples, representing the timeseries for the firefly (off=0, flash=1) and the timeseries for the LED (off=1, flash=2), respectively
 - **simulation/** — Code to simulate PRCs, entrainment, and frequency responses; includes saved model parameters.
 - **preprocessing/** — Scripts for extracting flash timestamps from videos, cleaning raw event streams, etc.
 - **temp_data/** — Contains environmental metadata (temperature, etc.) associated with trials.